Menopause and Tinnitus: #1 Definitive Guide

 Effective treatment of menopausal tinnitus requires addressing multiple systems and adapting to ongoing changes in health and lifestyle.
 Given this complexity, it is clear that that the tinnitus retraining therapy, the Lenire device, prescribed hearing aids, and other forms of sound therapy are completely inadequate for addressing hormonal tinnitus.

 Both tinnitus and menopausal symptoms fluctuate based on factors such as stress, hormone levels, sleep quality, and diet.
 Given this complexity, treatment plans must be flexible, regularly adjusted, and based on the unique needs of each patient.
+Most importantly, you need a dedicated medical team that can implement a multimodal strategy to address both the physical and neurological aspects of your symptoms.

 A treatment that works well for one person may not work for another, and even for the same person, treatment needs may change over time.
 Factors influencing tinnitus variability include: